Sidify Music Converter

 Step 1Launch Sidify.

-Launch Sidify Music Converter for Spotify, you'll see its concise interface as below:
+Launch Sidify Music Converter, you'll see its concise interface as below:

 Note: Please do not open Spotify manually.
 Once Sidify is launched, Spotify would be opened automatically.